Production of high-spin $\omega_J/\rho_J$ ($J=2,3,4,5$) mesons in $\pi^{-}p$ reactions: INTRODUCTION

 Meson-beam experiments are uniquely suited for this task.
 They offer a powerful tool for discovering and studying light hadrons, as evidenced by the numerous states observed in reactions like $\pi^- p$ scattering \cite{WANG:2025fmh}.
 Operating across a broad range of center-of-mass energies (from a few hundred MeV to several GeV), they probe hadrons with varying spins.
 The characteristically forward-peaked angular distributions in these processes further illuminate the underlying production mechanisms.
 These features make meson-beam facilities ideal for searching not only for the high-spin $\omega$ and $\rho$ states but also for other missing hadrons, keeping them indispensable in the ongoing effort to complete the hadron spectrum.

 In this work, we investigate the production of high-spin $\omega_J$ and $\rho_J$ mesons using an effective Lagrangian approach combined with Reggeization.
 The study proceeds in two stages.
 First, we constrain our model parameters using available data for the production of the better-established $J=3$ states, $\omega_3(1670)$ and $\rho_3(1690)$, in $\pi^- p$ reactions.
 The sole free parameter is a universal cutoff, $\Lambda_t$, in the form factor.
-Second, employing the same model and the determined $\Lambda_t$, we present predictions for the total and differential cross sections of their higher-spin partners: $\omega_4(2250)$, $\rho_4(2230)$, $\omega_5(2250)$, and $\rho_5(2350)$, whose production has not yet been measured.
-This approach provides a consistent, nearly parameter-free link between the known $J=3$ sector and the unexplored $J=4,5$ sector, offering concrete guidance for future experimental searches.
+Second, employing the same model and the extracted value of $\Lambda_t$, we present predictions for the total and differential cross sections of their lower- and higher-spin partners: $\omega_2(1975)$, $\rho_2(1940)$, $\omega_4(2250)$, $\rho_4(2230)$, $\omega_5(2350)$, and $\rho_5(2350)$, whose production has not yet been measured.
+This approach provides a consistent, nearly parameter‑free link between the known $J=3$ sector and the unexplored $J=2,4,5$ sectors, offering concrete guidance for future experimental searches.

 The paper is organized as follows.
 Following this Introduction, Section~\ref{section2} focuses on the production of $\omega_3(1670)$ and $\rho_3(1690)$ in $\pi p$ scattering, where the model is shown to describe the available experimental data well.
-Based on these results, Section~\ref{section3} presents predictions for the production characteristics of the higher-spin $\omega$ and $\rho$ states with $J=4$ and $J=5$.
+Based on these results, Section~\ref{section3} presents predictions for the production characteristics of the $\omega$ and $\rho$ states with $J=2,4,5$.
 Finally, Section~\ref{section4} summarizes the work and its implications.